RCR Training & Education

 - National Institutes of Health (NIH) training requirements (Note: NIH requires training for "all trainees, fellows, participants, and scholars receiving support through any NIH training, career development award (individual or institutional), research education grant, or dissertation research grant.")

-- National Science Foundation (NSF) training requirements (Note: NSF currently requires training for all undergraduate students, graduate students, postdoctoral researchers, faculty, and other senior personnel participating in research supported by NSF funds.
-In conjunction with the issuance of the agency's revised Proposal and Award Policies and Procedures Guide for 2023, this requirement has expanded to also require such training for faculty and other senior personnel, as well as to mandate coverage of mentor training and mentorship, for all proposals submitted on or after July 31, 2023.
+- National Science Foundation (NSF) training requirements (Note: NSF currently requires training for all undergraduate students, graduate students, postdoctoral researchers, faculty, and other senior/key personnel participating in research supported by NSF funds.
+This training must include coverage of mentor training and mentorship.
 Please see the university’s plan for fulfilling and implementing NSF RECR training requirements.)

-- U.S. Department of Agriculture (USDA) National Institute of Food and Agriculture (NIFA) training requirements (Note: USDA/NIFA requires that award recipients "train their staff" regarding, at a minimum, "authorship and plagiarism, data and research integration, and reporting misconduct.")
+- U.S. Department of Agriculture (USDA) National Institute of Food and Agriculture (NIFA) training requirements (Note: USDA/NIFA requires requires that program directors, faculty, undergraduate students, graduate students, postdoctoral researchers, and any staff participating in a research project funded by the USDA/NIFA receive appropriate training and oversight in the responsible and ethical conduct of research that must at a minimum emphasize "authorship and plagiarism, data and research integration and reporting misconduct.")

 Broader Education Considerations